 Conclusion

 We’re more than thrilled with the Vroom Slide System Upgrade.
-It is an expensive upgrade but since this is our home we feel it is well worth it not to have to hold our breath and pray our slides would move when we want them to.
+It is an expensive upgrade but since this is our home we feel it is well worth it not to have to hold our breath and pray our slides will move when we want them to.
 Everyone we met at Vroom Engineering & Manufacturing was friendly and answered all our questions.
 Joey, Miguel, and Anthony did a great job with the installation.

 Have you had problems with your Schwintek Slide System?
 Have you thought about upgrading to something better?